 There are no Bible references that teach that once a person dies he can be saved after death by virtue of what people in this life are doing for him.
 The salvation of the dead is not dependent on what the living do.
 A person takes his record with him to his grave that he’ll meet in the judgment.

 Praying for the Dead

 Praying for the dead is not a biblical practice therefore it is wrong and useless.
-The dead’s books of record have been closed and they are sleeping till the Resurrection Day to be awakened and given their rewards or punishments.
+The dead’s books of record have been closed and they are sleeping till the Resurrection Day to be awakened and given their rewards or punishments at the judgement.

 According to the Bible the dead simply “sleep” in their graves until the Resurrection Day.
 Jesus said, “Our friend Lazarus has fallen asleep…So then he told them plainly, “Lazarus is dead“ (John 11:11-14; also Psalms 13:3; Daniel 12:2; Acts 7:60; Job 14:12; 1 Thessalonians 4:17, 1 Corinthians 15:51; 1 Corinthians 1:18).

 The dead will be raised up at the Resurrection Day at the end of the world to receive their rewards or punishments.
 The righteous dead will be raised, given immortal bodies, and caught up to meet the Lord in the air.
-There would be no purpose in a resurrection if people were taken to heaven at death.
+There would be no purpose for the resurrection if people were taken to heaven or hell at death.
 The Bible declares, “The Lord himself shall descend from heaven with a shout, … and the dead in Christ shall rise … and so shall we ever be with the Lord” (1 Thessalonians 4:16, 17; also Revelation 22:12; 1 Corinthians 15:51-53).

 In His service,